Snooz82/robotframework-LibDoc2Json/README.md

     [
         "BuiltIn-3.0.4",
         "SeleniumLibrary-3.2.0",
-        "Dialogs-3.0.4"
-        "MyLibrary"
+        "Dialogs-3.0.4",
+        {<put the generated json into this list>}
     ]

-Path to Library docs

-    <userprofile>\.vscode\extensions\tomiturtiainen.rf-intellisense-2.5.0\server\library-docs

-It is also possible to just put the complete JSON into the rfLanguageServer.libraries List.
+It is possible to just put the complete JSON into the rfLanguageServer.libraries List.